← Back to TVs

 Frequently Asked Questions

-Sony BRAVIA XR X90L Full Array LED 4K TV (2023) excels if you value cognitive processor xr delivers industry-leading upscaling and motion processing.
-Samsung The Frame LS03D QLED 4K Smart TV (2024) is better if you prioritize matte display technology makes digital art look virtually indistinguishable from canvas.
-Pick based on your budget and daily use.
+Sony BRAVIA XR X90L Full Array LED 4K TV (2023) is the better choice if you prioritize cognitive processor xr delivers industry-leading upscaling and motion processing.
+Samsung The Frame LS03D QLED 4K Smart TV (2024) wins if you value matte display technology makes digital art look virtually indistinguishable from canvas.
+Both are rated highly (4.4★ vs 4.1★), so consider your specific needs and budget.

 Affiliate disclosure